kalascoding/bikini_bottom/README.md

 # bikini_bottom
-SQL lessons code, bikini_bottom edition
+SQL lessons code, bikini_bottom edition.
 Import into your SQL and run it to follow along!